boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-app-manageability.md

 ## Networks

-There are a set of tradeoffs for networks to deploy NRLP discovery:
+There are a set of tradeoffs for networks to deploy Throughput Advice discovery:

 * Cost vs. benefit
 * Impact on operations vs incentive to deploy